Development information

 cd imageshare

-If you haven’t already, set up a domain for ImageShare.
+You need a web doman to use for public access.
 If you want to retain compatibility with legacy web browsers, you may need to use an old top-level domain (e.g. .com

 or .net